Fairy Tail Original Soundtrack Vol. 1 – Review

 Burning Lizard, also known as Derek Bown, will be contributing occasionally to Anime Instrumentality.
 You can read more of Derek’s work at Burning Lizard Studios, where he writes about manga, movies, and anime.

-21 Responses to “Fairy Tail Original Soundtrack Vol. 1 – Review”
+41 thoughts on “Fairy Tail Original Soundtrack Vol. 1 – Review

 I can’t relate much to Takanashi Yasuharu’s music for ‘Fairy Tail’ and haven’t heard his Naruto works, but he did an awesome job on his music for ‘Ayakashi – Japanese Classic Horror Stories’ and ‘Mononoke’.
 Imagery and sound blend together perfectly, the finales of the first and second arc of ‘Mononoke’ show perfectly how soundtrack music should be done.